vttale/edns0-clientid/README.md

-   When a DNS forwarding resolver, provided as part of a router for example, receives a DNS query message from the originating client it adds any ECID-DOMAIN / CLIENT-IDENTIFIER pairs that it supports but which are not present in the existing client request.
+   When a DNS forwarding resolver, provided as part of a router for example, receives a DNS query message from the originating client it adds any ADDRESS-FAMILY / CLIENT-IDENTIFIER pairs that it supports but which are not present in the existing client request.
 It then sends the request to the upstream full-service resolver.

    Because the option contains personally identifiable information, it should be protected by either only being used within Autonomous